 An investigation into the development stages within the life of a human being, from birth through adolescence, with emphasis on the origin of personality and factors related to intellectual growth.
+Prerequisite: PSY 113

-PSY 363 COUNSELING 3 CR
+PSY 363 HUMAN BEHAVIOR AND COUNSELING 3-0-3

 Examines the theory and practice of counseling with a corporate of social service setting Exposure to a variety of therapeutic techniques.
 Experience first-hand the complexities of the human mind through a case-study approach.
 Direct versus indirect forms of interventions are explored.

-Prerequisite: PSY 113 (Same as SOC 363)
+(Same course as SOC 363) Prerequisite: PSY 113